The perfect venue for

 We are excited to offer Glamping at Waihōanga in partnership with Nomadic Tents.

 These beautiful Glamping tents offer that “something special” that will make your stay here extra memorable.
 A popular option for couple and families seeking extra privacy, as well as for those seeking a group-camping experience without the hassle.
-Each tent sleeps 2-6.
+Each tent is fitted out beautifully to sleep 2.
+If you are a family with young children please talk to us about your options.

 Up to four glamping tents can be set up that retain your full use of the camping and recreation field.
 For larger groups, we can accommodate 25 tents.